grimlock-/music-player/readme.md

 Directories (and children) containing a .nomedia file are ignored

-You will need to download getID3 yourself and place the files in a 'getid3' directory alongside the files from this repository

 In Windows, the library scan/import and thumbnail generation scripts must be manually executed.
 The scripts must be passed the directories.txt file created by library.php for the ``-f/--directories-file`` argument, which must follow the ``--`` argument so the PHP binary won't treat it as its own argument

 ## Dependencies: